 Timing is everything, and many factors can affect your turnout and success on the day.
 Things to think about include whether there is an ideal time of day or year for your event, will it be taking place outdoors for example?
 Is your target audience only available at certain times of the day?
 Will everyone you need to be there to speak or volunteer be available at that time?

-Avoid conflicting with another public engagement event by checking the Upcoming Events page at the University.
+Avoid conflicting with another public engagement event by checking the Events Calendar page at the University.
 To make sure you plan around school holidays or other local events visit the Dundee City Council What's On website to check what else is happening on your preferred day.

 Here is a list of local venues that you could use to host your event